pyroscope/pyrocore/docs/references-cli-usage.rst

       -s [-]FIELD[,...], --sort-fields=[-]FIELD[,...]
                             fields used for sorting, descending if prefixed with a '-'; '-s*' uses output field list -r, --reverse-sort    reverse the sort order
+      -A MODE, --anneal=MODE
-      -/ [N-]M, --select=[N-]M
+                            modify result set using some pre-defined methods -/ [N-]M, --select=[N-]M
                             select result subset by item position (counting from 1) -V, --view-only       show search result only in default ncurses view